A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: Introduction

-To realize JIT principle A and JIT principle B, two mechanisms are elaborated as follows: \begin{enumerate}[1)] \item To realize \textit{\textbf{JIT principle A}}, we design a \textit{\textbf{JIT-triggered packet generation}} mechanism in which the client is informed by a JIT middleware to generate a request slightly in advance of the transmission opportunity.
-It takes a certain amount of time for the client to execute a function to generate the request.
-Informing the client too late will cause the request to miss its transmission opportunity and informing the client too early will cause the request to age (i.e., the information in it becomes stale) while the request sits in the communication layer waiting for its transmission opportunity.
-To do its job, the JIT middleware, designed to sit in between the application layer and the communication layer, needs to synchronize the timings at the application layer and the communication layer and informs the client at just the right time. \item To realize \textit{\textbf{JIT principle B}}, we design a \textit{\textbf{JIT time-slot allocation}} mechanism that allocates a time-slot pair to each client-server pair: one time slot for the client request and one time slot for the server response.
+To realize \textit{\textbf{JIT principle B}}, we design a \textit{\textbf{JIT time-slot allocation}} mechanism that allocates a time-slot pair to each client-server pair: one time slot for the client request and one time slot for the server response.
 It takes a certain amount of time for the server to generate the response upon receiving a request.
 Thus, the two time slots must be separated by just the right interval.
 If the server time slot occurs too early after the client time slot, the response at the server may arrive at its communication layer after the server time slot has transpired.
 On the other hand, if the server time slot is way past the client time slot, the response may arrive at the communication layer well before its transmission opportunity, inducing extra waiting time at the communication layer.
-In particular, the separation between the two time slots must be commensurate with the server's processing time. \end{enumerate}
+In particular, the separation between the two time slots must be commensurate with the server's processing time.

-Our JIT system is implemented over the Openwifi project\cite{openwifigithub} on a System-on-Chip (SoC) evaluation kit.
+Our JIT system is implemented over the Openwifi project\cite{jiao2020openwifi} on a System-on-Chip (SoC) evaluation kit.
 This \textit{real-time} implementation enables the overall end-to-end application-to-application communication.
 All the wireless signal processing and the communication between protocol stacks are executed in real-time, not offline.
 Our JIT implementation can serve as a useful experimental testbed for a whole host of wireless time-sensitive applications.
 Also, although our JIT implementation is over a special-purpose SoC evaluation kit, the JIT principles as expounded in this paper can be implemented over other platforms, including general-purpose computers.